 The fair values of investments in mutual funds is based on the net asset value ('NAV') as stated by the issuers of these mutual fund units in the published statements as at Balance Sheet date.
-NAV represents the price at which the issuer will redeem such units from the investors.
+NAV represents the price at which the issuer will issue further units of mutual fund and the price at which issuers will redeem such units from the investors.